Fateh (rapper): Career

 Fateh brought his Bay Area style of rap to Toronto and infused it with his newly cultural surroundings of the Punjabi community, in Toronto, where he was able to increase his fluency in the Punjabi language.
 Fateh began as Young Fateh and then to Fateh.
 Subsequently, he then changed his name to Fateh Doe.
 He released three mixtapes California State of Mind (2009), One Verse Curse (2010) and Mr Wall Street (2011).
 He also once tried to meet Dr Zeus at his concert in a nightclub in California so he could give him CDs of his mixtapes.

 Fateh gained popularity when he was discovered by Dr Zeus in 2012 through Jephin Varghese.
 He was featured in many tracks with Dr Zeus.
 He also joined the band Zoo Babies and was featured in the debut album of the band.
 Fateh was then approached by many other artists including Amrinder Gill, Jaz Dhami, The PropheC and Gippy Grewal.
 He also sung the song "Lovely" from the 2014 Bollywood film Happy New Year.

 In August 2015, he released his debut solo single ‘Naiyo Jaan De’.
-He also received four nominations ‘Breakthrough Act’, ‘Best North American Act’, and ‘Best Urban Asian Act’ at 2015 Brit Asia Music Awards.
+He also received four nominations Breakthrough Act, Best North American Act, Best Songwriter and Best Urban Asian Act at the 2015 BritAsia Music & Film Awards.
 In 2016, he also released his debut album Bring It Home, which also featured a guest appearance from The PropheC.
+He was featured on the song "Tha Tha" from the album Global Injection by Dr Zeus, alongside Zora Randhawa and Preet Singh in 2018.
 Fateh released his fourth album on October 23, 2020, under the name Goes Without Saying.
 On January 27, 2022, Fateh released his fifth studio album Hate That I Love You.